causify-ai/tutorials/class_project_instructions/Projects/pyro_Project_Description.md

-### Tech Description of Pyro
+### Description

-Pyro is a probabilistic programming library built on PyTorch that enables users to define complex probabilistic models and perform inference using modern techniques.
-Its features include:
+Pyro is a flexible, scalable deep probabilistic programming library built on PyTorch.
+It allows users to define complex probabilistic models using a simple syntax and provides tools for variational inference and Markov Chain Monte Carlo (MCMC) methods.
+Pyro is particularly useful for Bayesian inference and enables the modeling of uncertainty in machine learning tasks.

-- **Flexible Modeling**: Allows for easy definition of probabilistic models using Python syntax.
-- **Variational Inference**: Supports advanced inference methods to approximate complex distributions.
-- **Bayesian Inference**: Facilitates the implementation of Bayesian methods for uncertainty quantification.
+**Features:**
+- Supports deep probabilistic modeling with a focus on Bayesian inference.
-- **Integration with PyTorch**: Leverages the power of PyTorch for automatic differentiation and GPU acceleration.
+- Integrates seamlessly with PyTorch for deep learning applications.
+- Provides a range of inference algorithms, including MCMC and variational methods.
+- Enables the construction of complex models with ease using a simple API.

 ---

-### Project Blueprint

-#### Project 1: **Predicting Housing Prices Using Bayesian Inference**
+### Project 1: Predicting House Prices with Bayesian Regression (Difficulty: 1 - Easy)

-- **Difficulty**: 1 (Easy)
+**Project Objective:**
-- **Project Objective**: The goal is to predict housing prices based on various features (e.g., size, location, number of bedrooms) using Bayesian linear regression, optimizing for accurate price predictions.
+Develop a Bayesian regression model to predict house prices based on various features such as size, location, and number of bedrooms.
+The goal is to optimize predictions while quantifying uncertainty in the estimates.

-- **Dataset Suggestions**:
+**Dataset Suggestions:**
-  - Use publicly available housing datasets from Kaggle or open government portals that contain features like square footage, number of rooms, and neighborhood characteristics.
+Look for publicly available housing price datasets on platforms like Kaggle or government real estate data portals.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Download the housing dataset from Kaggle or a government portal.
-  2. **Feature Engineering**: Clean the dataset, handle missing values, and create new features (e.g., price per square foot).
+**Tasks:**
+- **Data Preparation:** Load and preprocess the housing dataset, including handling missing values and encoding categorical variables.
-  3. **Model Training**: Implement a Bayesian linear regression model using Pyro.
+- **Define the Model:** Use Pyro to create a Bayesian linear regression model to predict house prices.
-  4. **Use of the Tool**: Use Pyro for defining the probabilistic model and performing inference.
+- **Inference:** Implement variational inference to estimate the model parameters and quantify uncertainty.
-  5. **Evaluation Metrics**: Evaluate the model using RMSE (Root Mean Square Error) and R² score.
+- **Model Evaluation:** Evaluate the model performance using metrics such as RMSE and visualize the uncertainty in predictions.
-  6. **Visualization**: Create visualizations comparing predicted vs. actual prices and feature importance.
+- **Visualization:** Create plots to compare predicted prices against actual prices and visualize the uncertainty intervals.

-- **Bonus Ideas**:
+**Bonus Ideas (Optional):**
-  - Compare the Bayesian model's performance with a traditional linear regression model.
+- Compare the Bayesian model's predictions with a traditional linear regression model.
-  - Experiment with different priors to see their effects on predictions.
+- Experiment with adding more features or interactions to the model and analyze the impact on predictions and uncertainty.

 ---

-#### Project 2: **Customer Segmentation Using Gaussian Mixture Models**
-- **Difficulty**: 2 (Medium)
-- **Project Objective**: The aim is to segment customers based on their purchasing behavior using Gaussian Mixture Models (GMMs), optimizing for distinct customer groups.
+### Project 2: Anomaly Detection in Network Traffic (Difficulty: 2 - Medium)

+**Project Objective:**
+Build a probabilistic model to detect anomalies in network traffic data, optimizing for high precision and recall in identifying unusual patterns that may indicate security threats.

-- **Dataset Suggestions**:
+**Dataset Suggestions:**
-  - Utilize transaction data from Kaggle that includes customer IDs, purchase amounts, and frequency of purchases.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Obtain transaction data from a Kaggle dataset.
-  2. **Feature Engineering**: Aggregate transaction data to create features like total spend, average purchase value, and purchase frequency.
-  3. **Model Training**: Implement a GMM using Pyro to identify customer segments.
-  4. **Use of the Tool**: Use Pyro to define the GMM and perform inference to identify clusters.
-  5. **Evaluation Metrics**: Use silhouette score and log-likelihood to evaluate the quality of the clusters.
-  6. **Visualization**: Visualize customer segments using scatter plots and cluster centroids.
+Utilize publicly available network traffic datasets from sources like Kaggle or the UCI Machine Learning Repository.

+**Tasks:**
+- **Data Acquisition:** Load the network traffic dataset and preprocess it by normalizing and aggregating the data.
+- **Model Specification:** Define a probabilistic model using Pyro that captures the normal behavior of network traffic.
+- **Anomaly Detection:** Use MCMC methods to infer the parameters of the model and identify anomalies based on posterior probabilities.
+- **Evaluation:** Assess the model's performance using precision-recall metrics and visualize detected anomalies in the traffic data.
+- **Documentation:** Document findings and potential implications for cybersecurity based on the detected anomalies.

-- **Bonus Ideas**:
+**Bonus Ideas (Optional):**
-  - Analyze the characteristics of each segment and propose targeted marketing strategies.
-  - Compare the GMM results with K-means clustering for a baseline comparison.
+- Implement a comparison of the probabilistic model with traditional anomaly detection techniques such as clustering.
+- Extend the model by incorporating temporal aspects of the data to improve detection accuracy.

 ---

-#### Project 3: **Time Series Forecasting with Bayesian Structural Time Series**
+### Project 3: Topic Modeling with Bayesian Hierarchical Models (Difficulty: 3 - Hard)

-- **Difficulty**: 3 (Hard)
-- **Project Objective**: The project aims to forecast future sales data using a Bayesian Structural Time Series (BSTS) model, optimizing for accurate sales predictions.
+**Project Objective:**
+Implement a Bayesian hierarchical model for topic modeling on a large corpus of text data, aiming to uncover latent topics and their distributions across documents while quantifying uncertainty in topic assignments.

-- **Dataset Suggestions**:
+**Dataset Suggestions:**
-  - Use sales data from Kaggle that includes historical sales figures over time, ideally with seasonal trends.

-- **Step-by-Step Plan**:
-  1. **Data Collection**: Download historical sales data from a Kaggle dataset.
-  2. **Feature Engineering**: Create time-related features such as day of the week, month, and holidays.
+Access large text corpora available on HuggingFace Datasets or Kaggle, such as news articles, research papers, or social media posts.

+**Tasks:**
+- **Data Collection:** Gather and preprocess the text data, including tokenization and removing stop words.
-  3. **Model Training**: Implement a BSTS model using Pyro for forecasting future sales.
+- **Model Development:** Create a hierarchical Bayesian model using Pyro to identify topics and their distributions across documents.
-  4. **Use of the Tool**: Use Pyro to define the BSTS model and perform inference to predict future values.
-  5. **Evaluation Metrics**: Evaluate the model using MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
-  6. **Visualization**: Plot the forecasted sales against actual sales, including confidence intervals.
+- **Inference Techniques:** Employ variational inference to estimate the topic distributions and document-topic assignments.
+- **Analysis:** Analyze the identified topics and their prevalence across the corpus, and visualize topic distributions.
+- **Interpretation:** Interpret the results and discuss the implications of the identified topics in the context of the dataset.

-- **Bonus Ideas**:
+**Bonus Ideas (Optional):**
+- Compare the results of the Bayesian model with non-Bayesian topic modeling approaches like LDA.
-  - Extend the model to include external regressors (like marketing spend) to see their effects on sales.
+- Experiment with different priors and hyperparameters to observe their effects on topic coherence and distribution.
-  - Implement a comparison with traditional time series models like ARIMA for performance evaluation.

 ---

-These projects will not only enhance your understanding of Pyro but also provide hands-on experience with probabilistic modeling and machine learning tasks across various domains.
-Enjoy your learning journey!
+These projects aim to provide students with hands-on experience in applying Pyro for various machine learning tasks while enhancing their understanding of probabilistic modeling and inference techniques.